gwsystems/composite/src/components/implementation/no_interface/scheddev/README.md

 - `aep` endpoints: asynchronous rcv + tcap + thread tuples with asynchronous activations; most of this should already work, but we need an API for this
 - schedule not just threads, but also aep endpoints to enable hierarchical scheduling, and in doing so, integrate with APIs for tcap transfer (i.e. period-based?, larger?)
 - a separate API to virtually "disable interrupts" might be necessary to support the likes of the rump kernel
+- idle processing should be wrapped into the `sl_sched_loop` processing, so that when idle, `rcv` can be called, thus switching to a parent scheduler.  `rcv`ing on the root rcv end-point should likely idle the processor, which could get complicated.
+In the mean time, returning immediately would help.
+To make this work, 1. the sched loop needs to disambiguate between different types of activations, and 2. the `cos_sched_rcv` should have a flag to allow it to be called in blocking (idle) or non-blocking (scheduler event retrieval) modes.